 And anyway, now that you’ve proved yourself, isn’t there another job you’ve always sort of had your eye on?
 Something a little left of center, that doesn’t require 50 hours a week stuck behind a desk?
 Now that you’ve lined up an experienced successor who is just dying to rise to the challenge, it’s time to start dreaming about what could be next for you.

 Photo of people working courtesy of Shutterstock.

 About The Author

-Jo is a web and social media editor with years of experience in the learning and development industry.
+Jo is a web and social media editor for Insights with years of experience in the learning and development industry.
 She’s completely passionate about doing what you love and loving what you do.
 With two small children, a Twitter addiction, and a burgeoning love of blogging, she is busy, happy, and wants everyone to love their job as much as she does.